 Finding Theodocia before her marriage to Jeff isn’t any easier than locating her after 1902.
 George Smith signed the bond section of their marriage record along with Jeff, and the wedding took place in Branchville.
 George’s middle initial is D on the part of the form completed by someone at the courthouse but appears to be T in his signature.

 According to the 1900 census, George T. Smith lived in Branchville with his wife, Annie, and three daughters — all three listed as single.
 Florence R. was 27, born in March 1873.
-Leila A. appears to have first been listed as 26 then changed to 16.
-Her birth month and year was September 1883, which matches the age of 16.
+Tula A. appears to have first been listed as 26 then changed to 16.
+Her birth month and the year was September 1883, which matches the age of 16.
 Georgia Ann was 13, born January 1887.
 Annie was the mother of five children, all living, so there were two other children living elsewhere.

 In 1910, George was still in St. Clair County but in Oldtown instead of Branchville.
 Annie was again listed as the mother of five but only four were living at that time.
 In the household with George and Annie was “Leallie” and George D. Lenier.
 Leallie was a widow, age 33, mother of one child.
 George was 10 years old and born in Alabama.
-Even though she aged from 16 to 33, this is the daughter named Leila A. from 1900.

 When Leila married George Meredith in 1917, her last name was again spelled Lenier but George’s WWI draft registration and the 1920 census have his name as Lanier.
 That 1920 census record for George also shows he was born in Mississippi.